C-Macargo/C-Macargo/README.md

 For as long as I can remember I have always loved all things tech and math related, that passion was ignited thanks in great part to video games.

-As I journey through this world of programming and technologies I hope to amass as much knowledge as I can to improve my skills in the hopes of building something that makes me proud.!
+As I journey through this world of programming and technologies I hope to amass as much knowledge as I can to improve my skills in the hopes of building something that makes me proud.
 </p>

 ###